CakeML/cakeml/compiler/backend/pattern_matching/README.md

 Types common to some different parts of the pattern match compiler.

 [pattern_compScript.sml](pattern_compScript.sml):
-A simple pattern compiler that moves const patterns up, checks for exhaustiveness, and then converted to a decision tree.
+A simple pattern compiler that moves constant patterns upwards, checks for exhaustiveness, and then converts the pattern rows into an if-then-else decision tree.

 [pattern_semanticsScript.sml](pattern_semanticsScript.sml):
 The syntax and semantics of the input and output to the